Nancy Kissinger: Career

-Before her marriage, she was a long-time aide to New York Governor Nelson Rockefeller, recommended to him in 1964 by Kissinger, then a professor at Harvard, where she was a student.
+Before her marriage, she was a foreign policy aide to New York governor Nelson Rockefeller, recommended to him in 1964 by Kissinger, then a professor at Harvard, where she was a student.
 Her first job was as Kissinger's researcher on a Rockefeller task force; she continued working for Rockefeller at the Rockefeller Brothers Fund after the task force finished its work.
-She was notably one of the tallest female public figures of her era, at 6'0" (183cm) tall.
 She later became director of international studies for Rockefeller's Commission on Critical Choices for Americans.

+Kissinger was notably one of the tallest female public figures of her era, at 6 ft 0 in tall.
+In one newsreel of her accompanying Henry Kissinger during a 1975 meeting with Chinese Communist Party leadership, Mao Zedong looked with amazement at the height difference between the couple.

+Death

+Kissinger died in South Kent, Connecticut on August 20, 2026, at the age of 92.